 Figure 12.
-Total error in three axes due to 3D head pointer with and without IDF.
+Total error in the three axes due to the 3D head pointer with and without IDF.

-PROPOSAL OF COMBINing The POSITIONING AND posture INdicaTION METHOD
+PROPOSAL for COMBINing The POSITION AND posture INdicaTION METHOD

 The previous section showed the effectiveness of the position indications for SRL.
-However, without posture instructions at the interface, the SRL cannot perform complex daily chores (e.g., holding an umbrella at an angle to strong winds, pouring the contents of a bottle into a cup).
+However, without posture instructions at the interface, the SRL cannot perform complex routine tasks (e.g. holding an umbrella at an angle to strong winds, pouring the contents of a bottle into a cup).
 Some objects can only be grabbed from certain directions.
-In this study, we propose a method of using the head for SRL to provide postural indications.
-Because it is difficult to provide stereotactic and postural instructions simultaneously with the head, we also propose “switching indication,” which switches between position and posture indications.
+In this study, a method is proposed that uses the head for SRL to provide posture indications.
+Because it is difficult to provide stereotactic and posture instructions simultaneously with the head, a ‘switching indication’ function was also proposed, which switches between position and posture indications.

-Proposal of a posture indication method using isometric input
+Proposal for a posture-indication method using isometric input

-Figure 13 shows that the human head can rotate in three axes using Unity-Chan (humanoid model created by Unity Technologies Japan [19]).
-The use of the axes of the head rotation directly for SRL posture indication (yaw, pitch, and roll) facilitates intuitive instructions.
-However, the head has limiting angles of yaw, pitch, roll at (−60°)–(+60°), (−50°)–(+60°), and (−50°)–(+50°), respectively [20].
-If the displacement of the head is used as an input device, the SRL cannot be instructed to posture at an angle beyond the limit angle of the head.
-In addition, according to the requirement definition (2) in Section1, if the head is moved more than 15 °, the operation target will be out of the operator’s effective field-of-view.
+Figure 13 shows that the human head can rotate in three axes using Unity-chan as the model (a humanoid model created by Unity Technologies Japan [19]).
+The use of head-rotation axes for SRL posture indication (yaw, pitch and roll) facilitates intuitive instructions.
+However, the head has limited angles of yaw, pitch and roll ranging from −60 ° to +60 °, −50 ° to +60 ° and −50 ° to +50 °, respectively [20].
+If the displacement of the head is used as an input device, the SRL cannot be instructed to posture at an angle beyond the limits of the angle of the head.
+In addition, according to requirement (2) in Section 1, if the head moves more than 15 °, the operation target will be out of the operator’s effective field of view.